lexhaynes/peasy/readme.md

-Dependencies: Mithril, MSX
+Dependencies: Mithril, MSX, Babel

-#To Compile JSX to JS
+#To Compile JSX to JS, and ES6 to ES5
-$ msx --watch src/ build/
+$ npm start